Terimbi24/MlRF-Assignment-/README.md

 ## Section 2:  Analytical Deep- Dive

 ### 1. Regional Disparities
-   To find out the average I have analyzed data from 60 constituencies across Meghalaya to compare  JJM Water Coverage, Road infrastructure, and  Literacy rate for Khasi, Jaintia and Garo Hills region[...]
+   To find out the average I have analyzed data from 60 constituencies across Meghalaya to compare  JJM Water Coverage, Road infrastructure, and  Literacy rate for Khasi, Jaintia and Garo Hills region.

 Steps i followed :